luzernyl/Data-Analysis-with-R/README.md

 # Data-Analysis-with-R
-Data analysis and visualization in R
+Data analysis and visualization in R. Assignments and finals of the course "Mathematical Practice"